Executive Vice President & General Counsel

 David C. Robinson is executive vice president and general counsel of The Hartford, a role he assumed in June 2015.
 In this capacity, Robinson oversees the law department, government affairs and compliance.
 He also chairs the company’s Environment Committee.

-Robinson's civic involvements include serving on the Board of the Greater Hartford Legal Aid Foundation, The iQuilt Plan, the MetroHartford Alliance and the executive Board of the Connecticut Insurance & Financial Services Cluster.
+Robinson’s civic involvements include serving on the Board of the Capital Region Development Authority, Junior Achievement of Southwest New England, Inc., the MetroHartford Alliance and iQuilt.
 He also serves as a Director for the U.S. Chamber Institute for Legal Reform.
-In addition, he has been appointed by Connecticut Governor Malloy to the Governor's Council on Climate Change.
-Robinson formerly served as a member of the Board of Overseers of the RAND Corporation Institute for Civil Justice.
+In addition, he has been appointed by Connecticut Governor Malloy to the Governor’s Council on Climate Change.

 Robinson received his bachelor’s degree from Wesleyan University and his JD, magna cum laude, from Cornell Law School.
 He also holds a masters degree in accounting from the University of Hartford.